ranjanchoubey/human-detection/README.md

-# Person Detection using HOG Feature and SVM Classifier
+# human Detection using HOG Feature and SVM Classifier